 Étienne Decencière

 Deep learning has achieved formidable results in the image analysis field in recent years, in many cases exceeding human performance.
-This success opens paths for new applications, entrepreneurship and research, while making the field very competitive.
+This success opens paths for new applications while making the field very competitive.
 This course aims at providing the students with the theoretical and practical basis for understanding and using deep learning for image analysis applications.

 The course will be composed of lectures and practical sessions.
-Moreover, experts from industry will present practical applications of deep learning.
+Moreover, experts will present practical applications of deep learning.

 Lectures will include: